orchestral/docs/src/index.md

  5.0.x     | 3.0.x               | Supported       | 11 February 2016
  5.1.x     | 3.1.x               | LTS             | 9 June 2017
  5.2.x     | 3.2.x               | Development     | -

+You can review the detail of our development timeline at <http://timeline.orchestraplatform.com>.